 Begin a Premier Relationship to experience the benefits of relationship banking.
 HSBC's Premier Savings is one of our highest-yield savings accounts.

-See Terms and Charges Disclosure for more information.
+See Terms & Charges Disclosures for more information.

 HSBC Premier Savings is available only to customers who maintain an HSBC Premier checking account in the United States.
-To qualify for an HSBC Premier relationship, you need to open a Premier checking account and maintain $100,000 in combined U.S. personal deposit and investment* balances.
-Business owners may use their commercial balances to qualify for personal Premier relationship.
+To qualify for an HSBC Premier relationship, you need to open an HSBC Premier checking account and maintain balances of $100,000 in combined U.S. Dollar personal deposit accounts and investment* balances.
+Business owners may use their qualifying HSBC U.S. Dollar commercial balances to qualify for a personal Premier relationship.
 A monthly maintenance fee of $50 will be incurred if minimum balance requirements are not maintained.

 1 Global View and Global Transfers are only available for HSBC Premier and HSBC Advance clients and are not available in all countries.
 Foreign currency exchange rates and local country limitations may apply.
 Transfers from HSBC accounts from outside the U.S. may be subject to transfer fees.
 Personal Internet Banking is required to access Global View and Global Transfers.
 Access to U.S. Personal Internet Banking through Global View from outside the U.S. may be limited.

 United States persons are subject to U.S. taxation on their worldwide income and may be subject to tax and other filing obligations with respect to their U.S. and non-U.S. accounts.
 U.S. persons should consult a tax adviser for more information.

 Deposit products are offered in the U.S. by HSBC Bank USA, N.A.
 Member FDIC.

 * Investments and certain insurance products, including annuities, are offered by HSBC Securities (USA) Inc. (HSI), member NYSE/FINRA/SIPC.
 HSI is an affiliate of HSBC Bank USA, N.A.